TimothyDJones/awesome-laravel/README.md

 ### Database/Eloquent/Models
 - [Analogue](https://github.com/analogueorm/analogue) - Intuitive, fluent data mapper ORM for Laravel and PHP. \[07/15/2015\]
 - [CSV Seeder](https://github.com/Flynsarmy/laravel-csv-seeder) - If you have your seed data for your database in a spreadsheet, use this package to load it directly from a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values). \[05/11/2015\]
+- [Datagrid](https://github.com/aginev/datagrid) - Self-contained (no external dependencies) data grid package for Laravel 5 with support for filtering, sorting, and Bootstrap. \[07/20/2015\]
 - [Datatable](https://github.com/Chumper/Datatable) - Alternate Laravel 4 package wrapper for [Datatables](http://datatables.net/).
 - [Eloquence](https://github.com/kirkbushell/eloquence) - Adds some very useful extensions to base Eloquent models, such as camel-case attributes, sluggable and UUID keys, etc. \[04/22/2015\]
 - [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) - Adds a sortable [trait](http://php.net/manual/en/language.oop5.traits.php) to Eloquent models for Laravel 4/5. \[05/25/2015\]